Facico/Chinese-Vicuna/README.md

 Why is it called `Vicuna`: In view of the successful development of alpaca models such as [llama](https://github.com/facebookresearch/llama),[alpaca](https://github.com/tatsu-lab/stanford_alpaca),[guanaco](https://github.com/Guanaco-Model/Guanaco-Model.github.io)，We want to train a Chinese small alpaca like Vicuna, small but strong enough !

 The advantages of our solution are high parameter efficiency, graphics card friendliness, and easy deployment:
-- Llama-7B instruction tuning is possible on a 2080Ti (11G)
+- Llama-7B instruction tuning is possible on a 2080Ti (11G) ([7b-instruct](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-lora-7b-belle-and-guanaco))
-- Llama-13B instruction tuning is possible on a 3090 (24G)
+- Llama-13B instruction tuning is possible on a 3090 (24G) ([13b-instruct](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-lora-13b-belle-and-guanaco))
-- Llama 7B can be fine-tuned on 3090 even for conversations of 2048 length; Use 50,000 pieces of data to get good results
+- Llama 7B can be fine-tuned on 3090 even for conversations of 2048 length; Use 50,000 pieces of data to get good results ([chatv1](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-lora-7b-chatv1))
+- Llama 7B fine-tuning example on [medical](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-continue-finetune-7epoch-cMedQA2) and [legal](https://huggingface.co/Chinese-Vicuna/Chinese-Vicuna-7b-legal-lora) domains
 - Easily deployable on 2080Ti/3090

 The repo contains: